Fernando (footballer, born 1984)

-Fernando de Jesus Ribeiro (born 7 July 1984), more commonly known as Fernando is a Brazilian football goalkeeper, who currently plays for Pars Jonoubi in the Persian Gulf Pro League.
+Fernando de Jesus Ribeiro (born 7 July 1984), more commonly known as Fernando is a Brazilian football goalkeeper who plays for America-RJ.

 Club career

 Esteghlal Khuzestan

 Fernando signed with Persian Gulf Pro League club Esteghlal Khuzestan in the summer transfer window of 2015.
 He impressed in the first half of the 2015–16 season, keeping the most clean sheets in the first 15 games of the season.
 On 13 May 2016, with the help of several saves from Fernando, Esteghlal Khuzestan won their last game of the season against Zob Ahan and became the champions of the Persian Gulf Pro League for the first time in their history.

 Gostaresh Foolad

 Fernando joined Tabrizi side Gostaresh Foolad in the summer of 2016 after being named goalkeeper of the season in the Persian Gulf Pro League.